Murder of Suzanne Marie Collins

-Suzanne Marie Collins was a United States Marine Corps Lance Corporal who was tortured, raped, and murdered in 1985.
+Suzanne Marie Collins (June 8, 1966 – July 12, 1985) was a United States Marine Corps Lance Corporal who was tortured, raped, and murdered by Sedley Alley in 1985.
 At the time of her murder she was stationed at Naval Support Activity Mid-South in Millington, Tennessee.
 Collins was a student undergoing training at the base, and was scheduled to graduate from avionics training on the day of her murder.
 She is buried in Arlington National Cemetery.

 Early life and education

 Suzanne Collins was the daughter of Jack and Trudy Collins.
 She graduated from Robert E. Lee High School in Fairfax County, Virginia.